-Advancement Via Individual Determination (AVID) is a highly successful and innovative teaching program which is offered to students at Years 7 – 11.
-It is designed to provide students with academic and organisational skills which prepare them well for VCE, university and beyond.
+Advancement Via Individual Determination (AVID) is a highly successful and innovative teaching program which supports students with academic and organisational skills.

 Students’ comments about the AVID Program: